Eallotey-dotcom/UniversityQueries-Project/README.md

 -ERD modeling

 # How to use
-Import the '.sql' file into MYSQL to view and run queries
+Import the universityqueries.sql file into MYSQL to view and run queries